About this page

-- Fully vaccinated students don’t need to quarantine unless showing symptoms.
+- Fully vaccinated individuals (students or employees) don’t need to quarantine after home exposure, unless they are showing symptoms.
 However, fully vaccinated individuals who are showing no symptoms but have a known exposure should get a PCR test 3-5 days after exposure.

 The expectations can get confusing, so please consult with the school nurse for more details about your individual circumstances.

 The school will work with local health authorities on specific responses to local cases.
 These could vary, depending on the individual(s) and circumstances of the case(s).

 Calendar and Schedules

 Families can access the 2021-2022 school calendar here.

 Last school year, the divisions adjusted daily schedules to minimize the number of transitions in the day and to reduce the stress of having to switch between a large number of subjects daily.
 As such, students have between three or four academic class periods per day, with rotations of advisory and activity periods.
 This follows and A/B Day pattern.
 To fill out a five day week, we have a combination of modes to allow for different types of academic schedules and more robust club and activities scheduling.
 These are categorized as X Days or C Days.

 The school also staggers start times in the morning to provide less crush at the doors all at once (protect health) and allowing for slightly more sleep for students (improving wellness).
 These changes are in alignment with national studies on adolescent sleep and should have no impact on after-school athletics or activities.